 Instead, the ‘do’ should encourage inclusion: ingraining actively inclusive behaviours that are are a choice, and an expectation of all employees.

 And better yet, make clear connections between inclusive behaviours and how these will support your business strategy and help achieve your corporate purpose.
-Connect the dots for employees about where the organisation is headed, what DEI means in that context and what’s needed from them individually.
+Connect the dots for employees about where the organization is headed, what DEI means in that context and what’s needed from them individually.